 A student may lodge a request for review of decision in accordance with the provisions of the Student Complaints Policy and Procedure.

-The scholarship shall be administered by the College of Arts and Social Sciences, on behalf of the Selection Committee.
+The scholarship shall be administered by the College of Arts Society & Education, on behalf of the Selection Committee.

 The funds of the scholarship shall be held in an account in the name of the University and shall be administered by the officer of the University charged with administering the scholarship.